The FSAs Approach to Managing the Interests of its External Scientific Advisers

 1.3 Scope

 The Good Practice Guidance applies to all our SACs and external scientific advisers.
-This includes the Chairs, members and co-opted members of Scientific Advisory Committees for which the FSA is sole or lead sponsor (whether they are Non-Departmental Public Bodies or Departmental Expert Committees) and any of their subgroups.
-This includes lay and consumer members, and scientific experts invited to present their research to a SAC.
+This includes the Chairs, members and co-opted members of SACs for which the FSA is sole or lead sponsor (whether they are Non-Departmental Public Bodies or Departmental Expert Committees) and any of their subgroups.
+This also includes lay and consumer members, and experts invited to present their research to a SAC.
+If you are unclear if you should complete a Declaration of interest, please contact the SAC Secretariat for advice.

 External scientific advisers are people who provide scientific advice to the FSA in the capacity of an independent expert but are not members of FSA staff.
 Advisers include: